kykyjiji/Troubleshooting/Troubleshooting.md

 Q. I was looking for something that's easy to install and give anonymity and work on Windows.

-A. Installing the Tor browser bundle probably would be the path of least resistance.
+A. Installing the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en) probably would be the path of least resistance.